(Photo: Getty Images)

 Those who are more conditioned to both consistency and variety of movement will typically experience DOMS to a lesser degree.
 While a base level of generalized strength and overall competence in movement won’t eliminate the stress of a new strength routine, it certainly will dampen the shock to the neuromuscular system.

-In addition, hormone levels and balance play an enormous role in the damage/repair cycle – specifically testosterone levels in both men and women.
+In addition, hormone levels and balance play an enormous role in the damage/repair cycle – specifically, testosterone levels in both men and women.
+Learn the signs of whether your muscle soreness is good or bad.

 Unfortunately, once DOMS creeps in, there’s not much that can be done to turn back the clock.
 While taking some extra rest and having patience are not usually a strong suit for the average triathlete (or a new, hard-charging gym resolution in the new year), allowing the body to optimally recover is the best recommendation for DOMS.
 Here are some tips to aid that process: